-The Minnesota Vikings named Wes Phillips offensive coordinator.
-Phillips adds 15 years of NFL coaching experience to the staff, most recently serving as pass game coordinator/tight ends coach for the Los Angeles Rams, who won Super Bowl LVI over the Cincinnati Bengals.
+Wes Phillips enters his 18th season coaching in the NFL and third with the Minnesota Vikings as offensive coordinator in 2024, after serving as pass game coordinator/tight ends coach for the Los Angeles Rams, who won Super Bowl LVI over the Cincinnati Bengals in 2022.

 Phillips played a vital role in developing TE Tyler Higbee and TE Gerald Everett.
 In 2019, the first year of Phillips' tenure, Higbee set career highs in receptions (69) and receiving yards (734), while Everett recorded his first career 400-plus yard receiving season.
 Higbee has also posted three consecutive 500-plus receiving seasons, joining TE George Kittle and TE Dallas Goedert as the only NFC tight ends to accomplish this feat since 2019.

 Prior to his time in Los Angeles, Phillips spent five seasons in Washington coaching the tight ends.
 In 2018, Phillips helped TE Jordan Reed lead the team in receptions (54) and receiving yards (558), both ranking in the top half of the league among tight ends, while TE Vernon Davis caught 25 passes for 367 yards, joining Pittsburgh's TEs Vance McDonald (610) and Jesse James (423) as the only tight end duo with more than 350 receiving yards.
-Phillips aided in the production of TE Vernon Davis in 2017, amounting to 43 receptions, 648 yards and leading Washington with a 15.1 yards per catch average.
-Davis' 15.1 yards per catch average ranked second in the NFL behind TE Rob Gronkowski, making him the first Washington tight end since TE Clint Didier in 1986 to rank in the top two in receiving average among tight ends.
+Phillips aided in the production of TE Vernon Davis in 2017, amounting to 43 receptions, 648 yards and leading Washington with a 15.1 yards-per-catch average.
+Davis' 15.1 yards per catch average ranked second in the NFL behind TE Rob Gronkowski, making him the first Washington tight end since TE Clint Didier.

 In 2016, the Washington tight ends combined for 1,306 receiving yards and eight touchdowns, all thrown by QB Kirk Cousins.
 Reed (686) and Davis (583) both had 500-plus yard receiving seasons, making them one of two tight end duos in the NFL to eclipse 500 receiving yards on the year, (TE Martellus Bennett (701) and Gronkowski (540) of the New England Patriots).
 Reed was voted to the Pro Bowl and became the fastest tight end in NFL history to reach 200 career receptions (38 games), passing Hall of Fame TE Kellen Winslow (39 career games).